 In regards to the last point, actually, the United States of America doesn’t have an official LEGAL language.
 There is no law saying what the language of the country is.
 The only reason it is English is because of history with England, but also it is the world language currently, AND it is just the “standard.”

-This might be an unpopular opinion, but I am sure that the “standard” language in the United States will eventually become Spanish.
+This might be an unpopular opinion, but I am sure that the “standard” language in the United States will eventually become Spanish this is one of the reasons to learn Spanish.
 Already in majority of the country there are signs in both Spanish and English and some locations there is only Spanish.

 The United States is not like Canada in that their FEDERAL government has stated that their national languages are English and French, but even then, it is up to the provinces to actually enforce or state what their language is.
 For example, Quebec is just French.
 News Brunswick is the only province that also states they are bilingual.
 Technically, all government documents need to be in both languages; however, in British Columbia, residents will find it is mainly in just English.